I'm not sure when the phrase 'world model' came into my lexicon, but by 3ix25 I noted that

 On 15vii25 I noted:

-It occurred to me to begin to collect a World Model bibliography of books on my shelves that could have a productive conversation if they were gathered together on a cart:
+It occurred to me to begin to collect a World Model bibliography of books on my shelves that could have a productive conversation if they were gathered together on a cart (and perhaps grouped by birds-of-a-feather affinity):

 Field Guide to the Patchy Anthropocene: The New Nature Anna Lowenhaupt Tsing et al. (2024)Man's Role in Changing the Face of the Earth William Thomas (1956)